BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 Google's T5 (Text-to-Text Transfer Transformer, 2019) introduced a unifying principle: every NLP task can be framed as converting one text string into another.
 Classification becomes "sentiment: this movie is great" producing "positive".
 Translation becomes "translate English to German: Hello" producing "Hallo".
 Question answering becomes "question: What is the capital of France? context: ..." producing "Paris".

 This framework was powerful because it allowed a single model architecture (encoder-decoder Transformer) and a single training objective (predict the target text) to be applied uniformly across tasks.
 The T5 paper systematically explored many architectural and training choices, providing the field with a comprehensive empirical study.
-Code Fragment 6.1.3 below puts this into practice.
+Figure 6.1.3a shows how the text-to-text framing collapses many task heads into one seq2seq pipeline.

 # T5: Text-to-Text approach for multiple tasks